groenator/iptvboss-docker/docs/xpra-stable.md

     ghcr.io/groenator/iptvboss-xpra-stable:latest
 ```

+## Access Xpra and launch IPTVBoss

-Open `http://your-host-ip:5454` in your browser.
+1. Open `http://your-host-ip:5454` in your browser.

-In the Xpra top menu, use Applications to launch IPTVBoss and Terminal.
+2. In the Xpra top menu, click Applications -> IPTVBoss.
+3. If needed, open Applications -> Terminal for shell access.

 ## Build locally